 What Happens During Radiation Therapy for Stomach Cancer

 You can receive radiation treatment as an outpatient in a hospital or a clinic.
 You usually receive treatment five days a week.
-The treatment continues for six to 12 weeks, depending on the type and dose of radiation recommended by your radiation oncologist.
+The treatment continues for a few weeks to several months, depending on the type and dose of radiation recommended by your radiation oncologist.

 Preparing for radiation treatment

 Before your first radiation treatment, you’ll have an appointment to plan exactly where on your body the radiation beam needs to be directed.
 This process is called simulation.
 The appointment may take up to two hours.
 Here’s what you can expect to happen during simulation: